PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 "... and the four months previous?"
 The goblin scoured the sheet in front of him, as an overlarge quill scribbled notes next to him.

 Titania responded, "She was beset by a terrible depression.
 I allowed her the maximum possible extension, as stipulated in the contract, to ease her emotional distress."
 She took a small pause, clearing her throat, "Failing a sea elf trial in Lelenaes Aiqua was the cause.
-Again, she found the awarded powers insufficient."
+Again, she found the awarded powers insufficient to protect her friends."

-The Wrethed devil judge leaned forward, "Surely, Queen Titania, you're not suggesting to a court that represents powers of the cosmos that there was a circumstance where the power of the Feywild and the Seelie court were insufficient in tackling mortal affairs??"
+The Wretched devil judge leaned forward, "Surely, Queen Titania, you're not suggesting to a court that represents powers of the cosmos that there was a circumstance where the power of the Feywild and the Seelie court were insufficient in tackling mortal affairs??"

 Titania turned, looking at Clara, and feeling a small smile stretch across her face.
 "If I may, adjuntar," she said slowly, "It is a rare talent I deal with, and a rare circumstance in which I find myself."
 Stepping forward, the queen gracefully took the floor of the court.
 "The whims and mores of fate seduced me towards making a pact with this young violinist, the mortal Clara Steibelt.
 The tenacity of her soul and the music of her heart enchanted me, as it enchanted my counterpart, Yarlin of Dis.
-Ordinarily, I would take this opportunity to argue the merits of my magic, to talk until I was blue in the face about duty, power, caveats and legal matters."
+Ordinarily, I would take this opportunity to argue the merits of my magic, decry the weak flesh of mortals, to talk until I was blue in the face about duty, power, caveats and legal matters."
 Taking a pause, she looked up to address the panel of judges, with her hand swept backwards towards Clara.
 "But ultimately, doing so here would remove from the universe this girl's music.
-The very thing my contract was designed to protect.
-So if I must admit to the powers of the universe, that my powers failed at a critical moment, then that is what I shall do."
-A smile curled at the side of her lips, "Because it is a faerie's whim."
+This was the very thing my contract was designed to protect.
+So if I must admit to the powers of the universe, that it was my powers that failed at a critical moment instead of the mortal's own weakness, then that is what I shall do."
+A smile curled at the side of her lips, "Because it is a faerie's whim to do so."

 The judges shared looks between them for a moment, before the goblin spoke, "Er... surely... my queen... there is a circumstance where Clara herself failed to apply her magic properly..?"

-Yarlin spoke, "The only possible solution, adjuntar, was for Clara to dominate the body of her friend so that his suicide was impossible.
-But this would have negated his free will, and thus his soul wouldn't have been sufficiently saved."
+Yarlin spoke, "The only possible solution, adjuntar, was for Clara to completely dominate the body of her friend so that his suicide was impossible.
+But this would have negated his free will, and thus his soul wouldn't have been adequately saved."
+He looked over to queen Titania, "This fact was agreed by the fae queen in private council."

 "So there was a solution," the wretched devil sat forward.
 Yarlin and Titania assented.
 The devil spoke again, "And you are saying this solution was null, Queen Titania?"
 Titania assented.
 To this, the devil again sat back, and looked over to the other judges.